Kian Schaffer-Baker

 Kian Schaffer-Baker (born April 28, 1998) is a Canadian professional football wide receiver for the Saskatchewan Roughriders of the Canadian Football League (CFL).

+Early life

+Schaffer-Baker attended Our Lady of Mount Carmel Secondary School, where he played high school football.

 University career

 Schaffer-Baker played U Sports football for the Guelph Gryphons from 2016 to 2019.
 In the 2019 East–West Bowl, he led all players with five catches for 126 yards and a touchdown.
 He finished his university career with 28 games played, recording 95 receptions for 1,544 yards, and eight touchdowns.